mcakyerima/Data_Structures_and_algorithms_with_C/README.md

 # Data Structures and Algorithms

-Welcome to our Data Structures and Algorithms course!
+Welcome to my Data Structures and Algorithms course!
 This repository contains code examples and notes for the course, as well as resources for further learning.

 ## Course Outline

-Our course is divided into several topics, including:
+The course is divided into several topics, including:

 - Big O notation
 - Arrays and Linked Lists